decki-id/myportfolio/README.md

 ## About Deckiherdiawans Portfolio

-A repository of personal website that containing web applications built with the Laravel framework.
+A repository of personal website that contains web applications built with the Laravel framework.
 By far, there are three web applications.

 - [Students](https://deckidecki.com/students), a basic CRUD (Create Read Update Delete) system.